Meyhem/generator-reactux/Readme.md

 ## Before start
 This generator scaffolds sources with specific packages in mind.
 Before you start you should __install following dependencies:__

-_redux react-redux redux-saga reselect typesafe-actions styled-components connected-react-router history_
+_redux react-redux redux-saga reselect typesafe-actions styled-components react-router connected-react-router history_

 __and devDevdependencies:__